Medicines help treat allergy symptoms once they strike. But these easy steps can help you avoid having an attack no matter where you are.

 - Install dehumidifiers in your basement and other parts of the home where mold grows.
 Clean these devices every week.

-- Simple mold-testing kits are available in big box stores and hardware stores.
-They’re easy to use and will let you know how much mold is in your home.
+- Get mold testing kits from a big-box store or hardware store.
+They’re easy to use and will tell you how much mold is in your home.
 If there’s a lot, you can work to get rid of it, especially in the rooms where you spend most of your time.

 - Air out damp clothes and shoes inside before you store them.